 - Square footage of your home

-- Details about your roof type, such as composite or asphalt and age
+- Details about your roof type and age

 - Security features such as deadbolts or alarm system